RikuMantysalo/react-simple-dashboard/README.md

 ## Description

-A simple dashboard made with Material-UI.
+A simple react-based dashboard made with Material-UI and ApexCharts.js.

 Features:
 - Responsive